 Writer-director Céline Sciamma discusses Girlhood, the genesis of the film, how cinema is the only art form in which you can share someone else’s loneliness, how she created the remarkable “Rihanna” scene, and how she creates the dramatic tension that makes you want to see the face of her lead.

-French writer-director Céline Sciamma (Water Lilies and Tomboy) specializes in making sensitive, touching, and complex portraits of young women coming-of-age.
+French writer-director Céline Sciamma (Water Lilies and Tomboy) specialises in making sensitive, touching, and complex portraits of young women coming-of-age.
 Her latest film, Girlhood, may be the most ambitious of all.
 It’s one of the best films of both this year’s Sundance Film Festival and last year’s festival circuit; it premiered at Cannes.